nelsonlopezjimenez/my-express/README.md

 # LOG

+## Remember
+1. windows shortcuts can be copied/moved and still recognized
+1. windows mklink not
+1. windows mklink /D when try to copy, it grabs everything.
 ## 11.1.2024

 1. Originally my-express was in public/canvas_file_caches/githubmine location but there was a warning that the owner of the folder was different from the current user.